Charlotte formerly worked as an editor of a garden channel and has extensive knowledge of plant care.

 Growing Lilac Bushes in Your Garden

-Growing lilac bushes is one of the easiest plants to grow in your garden, even if you have poor soil.
+Lilac bushes are one of the easiest plants to grow in your garden, even if you have poor soil.
 They are almost indestructible and they will provide shade and fragrant flowers for decades with proper care.
 These bushes can be used as a hedge or as a single plant that adds interest to the garden.
-The lilac bush blooms each spring with a profusion of flowers and can be grown with ease in zones 3-8.
+The lilac bush blooms each spring with a profusion of flowers and can be grown with ease in zones 3–8.
 If you're looking for a versatile landscaping bush that requires little care, this may be the perfect plant for you.

-You've decided to try growing one or several lilac bushes in your garden, but don't know how to choose the right one?
+You've decided to try growing one or several lilac bushes in your garden, but you don't know how to choose the right one.
 The answer is fairly simple—choose the color or colors that you admire the most.
 The different types of lilacs, whether new or old-fashioned varieties, will all grow in the same areas.
 The only discernible differences are the colors and strength of fragrance.

-Planting Lilac Bushes
+How to Plant Lilac Bushes

-Planting seedling lilac bushes are very easy to do.
+Planting seedling lilac bushes is very easy to do.
 The plants are relatively small, making them a snap to dig a hole for.
 They can be found as bare rootstock or in pots at many nurseries.

 - Dig a hole twice as wide as the root ball, or at least 5 inches in diameter if you're planting small, bare root stock.

 - Amend the soil so that it is well-aerated.
 Even though these plants will grow in virtually any soil, consider adding a small amount of sand, peat moss, or compost to aid with aeration, help retain moisture, and add nutrients to the soil.